Cervator/ArtifactoryFuns/jenkins/README.md

+## Jenkins

+This directory controls and documents our CI/CD setup within Jenkins.
+Efforts have been made to automate as much as possible and document all of the things to the best of our ability.

+Ideally an Argo CD instance is just running everything - see the root readme and the one in the argocd dir.
+See also the secrets section here first just in case.

+### Developing the dev tools

-If debugging for development reasons you can install via Helm CLI manually as well as update, rather than let Argo CD.
-This is easier in a tool like Monokle.io after going to a multi approach for values files.
+If debugging for development reasons you can work via Helm CLI manually, rather than let Argo CD handle it after a Git push.
+This can be easier when just changing individual or a few files in a tool like Monokle.io

 * helm repo add jenkins https://charts.jenkins.io
-* helm install terajenkins jenkins/jenkins -f values.yaml -n jenkins
+* helm install terajenkins jenkins/jenkins -f values.yaml -f values-agents.yaml -f values-plugins.yaml -f values-jcasc-general.yaml -n jenkins
-* helm upgrade terajenkins jenkins/jenkins -f values.yaml -n jenkins
+  * (or "upgrade" instead of "install")
 * Get initial admin password with `kubectl get secret terajenkins -n jenkins -o jsonpath="{.data.jenkins-admin-password}" | base64 --decode && echo`

-If the Jenkins pod is stuck on init (especially afte ran update) odds are it tried to install a set of plugins where it got confused about dependencies.
-Hoping the right Helm config will make it not do that and only explicitly install the pinned set of plugins.
+  * This won't matter if fully provisioning with JCasC already configuring GitHub integration

 ### Initial secrets

-For the sake of local development ease you can use the included Helm hook to prepare a secret, just enter the right values as instructed by comments.
+For the sake of local development ease you can use the included Helm hook to prepare some secrets, just enter the right values as instructed by comments.
 HOWEVER you do of course not want to commit the actual values, and for on-going maintenance we probably want the secret to not be maintained as part of the chart, at least until using a proper external secrets manager like Vault.
 For regular operations consider changing the hook resource file to a standard k8s secret, apply it manually, then let Argo handle everything else with the assumption that the secret is available.

 ### Plugins